Views

 What's Inside

-The worksheet features an instructional text box defining fish traits: aquatic habitats, gills, and scales.
-Students evaluate nine illustrations including a shark, goldfish, cat, gecko, and seahorse.
-A secondary task challenges students to locate and cross out an insect, providing cross-category comparison.
-A full-page answer key is included.
+The worksheet features a clear instructional text box defining fish traits: aquatic habitats, gills, and scales.
+Students evaluate nine high-quality illustrations including a shark, goldfish, cat, gecko, and seahorse.
+A secondary task challenges students to locate and cross out an insect, providing a critical cross-category comparison.
+A full-page answer key is included for immediate feedback.

 Zero-Prep Workflow

 Implementing this worksheet is a simple three-step process.
 First, print the single-page activity (1 minute).
-Next, distribute the sheets and read the definition box together (2 minutes).
+Next, distribute the sheets and read the definition box together to establish the criteria for classification (2 minutes).
 Finally, review the answers using the included key, allowing students to discuss why the cat or owl were excluded (2 minutes).
 Total teacher prep time is under 5 minutes.

 Standards Alignment